maubanel/GMS2-Action-Adventure-Game/changing-rooms-ii/README.md

 ##### `Step 12.`\|`TDAAG`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we go back to **obj_player | End Step** and add the x and y location of the teleporter in the desert room right after we change rooms.
+You can highlight the game object and look at the bottom left of the room and it will give the location of the cursor.

 ![add teleporter x and y](images/goToTeleporter.png)